ericmaxwell2003/contacts/README.md

 ## Lab

 There is a companion lab at : [https://cutt.ly/as-2019-nav-lab](https://cutt.ly/as-2019-nav-lab).
 The lab is separated into 3 parts.

+If you have issues accessing the link above, you can download the file from the repository as a PDF at this [link](https://github.com/ericmaxwell2003/contacts/raw/starter/lab_1/Navigation%20Lab%20Manual.pdf).

 ## Branches